A linear linear lambda-calculus: Introduction

 reduces to

-Such a commutation yields a stronger introduction property for the considered connective.
+Such commutation rules yield a stronger introduction property for the considered connective.

-For coherence, we commute both rules sum and prod with the elimination rule of the disjunction, rather that with its introduction rules.
+For coherence, we commute both rules sum and prod with the elimination rule of the additive disjunction $\oplus$ and of the multiplicative conjunction $\otimes$, rather that with its introduction rules.
 But, for the rule prod, both choices are possible.